-The common bean was most likely domesticated twice, once in the Andes around 8,00 years ago, and once in Central America around 7,500 years ago.
+The common bean (Phaseolus vulgaris) was most likely domesticated twice, once in the Andes around 8,00 years ago, and once in Central America around 7,500 years ago.
 Common beans were cultivated in throughout South and North America.
-The Spanish took them to Europe in the sixteenth century and they made their way to Africa and Asia from there.
+The Spanish took them to Europe in the sixteenth century and they made their way to Africa and Asia and North America from there.

 - Ireland Creek Annie: 1930s.
-Bush.
+Bush Bean.
 Shelling or dry bean.
 Mustard coloured beans.
 This English heirloom has been grown on Ireland Creek Farm, BC since the 1930s

-- Jacob’s Cattle: Bush.
+- Jacob’s Cattle: Bush Bean.
 Snap and dry bean. maroon and white beans with a kidney shape.
 It is a Prince Edward Island legend.

 - Magpie: Bush Bean.
 Snap or dry bean.
 Black and white seeds that grow in long thin green pods.
 Introduced by Sutton’s in 1909.

 - Pencil Pod Wax: Bush Bean.
 Snap and dry bean.
 String-less yellow pods are 5-7″ long.
 Ideal for freezing or canning.
 Introduced in 1900

 - Walcherse White: Bush Bean.
 Dry Bean.
 Dutch white kidney bean with outstanding flavour.
 Rare.